mcmerdith/cisc442/readme.md

 #### Feature based matching

-Feature based matching is much faster, but is more susceptible to noise in the source images.
+Feature based matching is much faster, but can struggle where images do not have many good features.

 The region based matcher compares each section of each image, providing a full disparity map with minimal gaps to fill.